micmejia/bible-dump/AMPC/Jeremiah/Jer 31.md

-Thus says the Lord: A [^a]voice is heard in Ramah, lamentation and bitter weeping.
+Thus says the Lord: A voice is heard in Ramah, lamentation and bitter weeping.
 Rachel is weeping for her children; she refuses to be comforted for her children, because they are no more.